prabhjyotsinghu/Perrin-Freres-Monthly-Champagne-Sales-Prediction-Project/README.md

 # Perrin-Freres-Monthly-Champagne-Sales-Prediction-Project

-In this, have used ARIMA/SARIMA Time Series Forecasting models to predict future champagne sales prediction.
+In this project, used ARIMA/SARIMA Time Series Forecasting models to predict future champagne sales prediction.
+Used Jupyter Notebook to build the model.
+Also, uploaded dataset used for building the model.

-Have uploaded the csv file used for building this project too (Dataset taken from Kaggle)

-Have a look.

-Thanks !!